lance-lh/learning-c-plusplus/README.md

 > C style cast and C++ style cast, there are four types of cast in C++, they are: `static cast`, `reinterpret cast`, `dynamic cast` and `const cast`.
 C style cast can achieve all of those above casts

 More examples and definitions can be found [here](https://en.cppreference.com/w/cpp/language/explicit_cast).

+#### conditional and actions breakpoints
+**Visual Studio** provides powerful breakpoints to help developers debug their codes.
+Here is a documentation of how to use [breakpoint](https://docs.microsoft.com/en-us/visualstudio/debugger/using-breakpoints?view=vs-2017) in **Visual Studio**.

 ***
 ### 2019-1-9